Ryosuke Yamamoto (actor): Biography

 Yamamoto is a football student and he is the goalie.
 In his junior high school he was elected to be one of the representative players of Nara.

 In 2009, Yamamoto was submitted by his mother to the Mitsubishi Pencil Style Fit Boy Contest and won among 1,500 people.
 He later became a finalist in the 22nd Junon Super Boy Contest.
 Yamamoto became one of the members of Ken-On's project Ken-On Nikutai Kaizō-bu and appeared in the event Men-On Style in 2012.

 In the summer of 2013, he was elected in the nationwide audition for Fuji Television's United States of Odaiba and was placed in charge of Orange.
+He was also put in the movie "As The Gods Will" as Taira.
 Yamamoto passed the 29th Men's Non-no Model audition.
 He became an exclusive model of Men's Non-no.

 Yamamoto competed twice in the Obstacle Course contest program Sasuke, however he never completed the First Stage.
-He was disqualified in the 2014 tournament after failing the Jump Hang Kai and from the 2015 tournament after failing the Orugōru (also known as the Music Box) before he could reach the Jump Hang Kai again.
+He was disqualified in the 2014 tournament after failing the Jump Hang Kai and from the 2015 tournament after failing the Orugōru (translated as the Music Box) before he could reach the Jump Hang Kai again.